Paula Jones: Initial lawsuit

 Jones was initially represented by Gilbert Davis and Joseph Cammarata, two Washington, D.C.–area lawyers.
 Susan Carpenter-McMillan, a California conservative commentator, became her press spokesperson.
 Carpenter-McMillan wasted no time bringing the issue to the press, calling Clinton "un-American", a "liar", and a "philanderer" on Meet the Press, Crossfire, Equal Time, Larry King Live, Today, The Geraldo Rivera Show, Burden of Proof, Hannity & Colmes, Talkback Live, and other shows.
 "I do not respect a man who cheats on his wife, and exposes his penis to a stranger," she said.

 Judge Susan Webber Wright granted President Clinton's motion for summary judgment, ruling that Jones could not demonstrate that she had suffered any damages.
 As to the claim of intentional infliction of emotional distress, Wright ruled that Jones failed to show that Clinton's actions constituted "outrageous conduct" as required of the tort, alongside not showing proof of damages caused by distress.
 Jones appealed the dismissal to the United States Court of Appeals for the Eighth Circuit, where, at oral argument, two of the three judges on the panel appeared sympathetic to her arguments.
-Clinton and his defense team then challenged Jones' right to bring a civil lawsuit against a sitting president for an incident that occurred prior to the defendant's becoming president.
-The Clinton defense team took the position that the trial should be delayed until the president was no longer in office, because the job of the president is unique and does not allow him to take time away from it to deal with a private civil lawsuit.
+Clinton and his defense team then challenged Jones' right to bring a civil lawsuit against a sitting president for an incident that occurred before the defendant's becoming president.
+The Clinton defense team took the position that the trial should be delayed until the president was no longer in office because the job of the president is unique and does not allow him to take time away from it to deal with a private civil lawsuit.
 The case went through the courts, eventually reaching the Supreme Court.
 On May 27, 1997, the Court unanimously ruled against Clinton, and allowed the lawsuit to proceed.
 Clinton dismissed Jones' story and agreed to move on with the lawsuit.

 On August 29, 1997, Jones' attorneys Davis and Cammarata asked to resign from the case, believing the settlement offer they had secured, which Jones refused, was the appropriate way to end the case.
 Jones had reportedly told her lawyers she wanted an apology from Clinton, in addition to a settlement.
 In September, Judge Wright accepted their request.

 Jones was then represented by the Rutherford Institute, a conservative legal organization, and by a Dallas law firm.
 Carpenter-McMillan continued to serve as Jones' spokesperson.
 In December 1997, Jones reduced the damages sought in her suit against Clinton to $525,000 and agreed to remove Clinton's co-defendant and former bodyguard, Danny Ferguson, from the suit.

-On April 2, 1998, before the case could reach trial, Judge Wright granted Clinton's motion for dismissal, ruling that Jones could not show that she had suffered any damages.
+On April 1, 1998, before the case could reach trial, Judge Wright granted Clinton's motion for dismissal, ruling that Jones could not show that she had suffered any damages.
 Jones soon appealed the dismissal to the United States Court of Appeals for the Eighth Circuit.